sourcery-ai-experiments/jaar/README.md

 [![Downloads](https://pepy.tech/badge/borb/month)](https://pepy.tech/project/borb)
 -->

-`jaar` is a python library for aggregating the voices of a community to support Justice.
+`jaar` is a python library for listening to the climate of a community.

 ## 0.0 About jaar

-`jaar` is a python library for aggregating the voices of a community to support Justice.
+`jaar` is a python library for listening to the climate of a community.
+Individual voices are aggregated by a listener into a coherant agenda that can include promises of actions and/or promises of being.
+Listening and acting on it.

-This library helps persons listen to their community and set their acts accordingly.
-To serve Justice a person needs to act for Justice.
-To know what act best supports Justice a person needs to listen to their community.

 A person's agenda in the community is built by the the weighted intreprtation of
 1. Other persons agendas